ai-atoms/milady-docs/src/contents/general.rst

 **Descriptors and models:**

-* A large library of atomic :ref:`descriptors <sec:descriptors>`, including the Atomic Cluster Expansion (ACE), bispectrum SO(4), Moment Tensor Potentials (MTP) and many other choices.
+* A large library of atomic :ref:`descriptors <sec:descriptors>`, including the Atomic Cluster Expansion (ACE), bispectrum SO(4) and many other choices.
 * Only :ref:`models <sec:models>` that are **linear in the parameters**: built as polynomials in the descriptors, together with :ref:`kernels <sec:kernel>` (including random-feature kernels), the available choice depending on the